On this page you’ll find frequently asked questions related to exchange studies at Umeå University.

 Proficiency tests in English are not required from students under formal exchange agreements.

 You can apply for the course Swedish for International Students, Beginners´ Course I, Swedish for International Students, Beginners´ Course II or Swedish for International Students, Beginners´ Course III in addition to 30 ECTS in other subjects.

 As an exchange student you do not have to pay any tuition fees to Umeå University as long as you apply for courses offered to exchange students.

 All exchange students at Umeå University are covered by an insurance policy, Student IN, covering necessary and reasonable costs for emergency health care and emergency dental care.
 Visit Kammarkollegiets website for full details about the Student IN insurance.

-Note: You are, no matter nationality, strongly advised to take out your own Health, Travel and Accident insurance policy.
+Note: You are, no matter your nationality, strongly advised to purchase/acquire your own Health, Travel, and Accident insurance policy.

-You will receive an e-mail in mid-November/mid-May notifying you that the results of the selection have been published at your account on the University Admissions website.
+You will receive an email in mid-November/mid-May notifying you that the results of the selection have been published.
+The information is found on your account at University Admissions.

-As an exchange student you shall not reply to your Notification of selection results, if you have been admitted.
+As an exchange student you do not need to reply to your Notification of selection results if you have been admitted.

 If you, however, decide not to attend any course(s) you've been offered a place in, please make sure to decline your offer: